• Voor 17 uur besteld, dezelfde dag verzonden!

 Gnawing material to wear down the teeth

-Colored mice have a natural need to gnaw.
+Mice have a natural urge to gnaw.
 This is because mice are rodents and have continuously growing incisors.
-It is therefore necessary for mice to be able to gnaw on something to wear down their teeth.
-If mice have too few opportunities to wear down their teeth, the teeth can become too long or grow crooked, with all the consequences that entails.
+Therefore, mice need something to gnaw on to wear down their teeth.
+If mice don't have enough opportunities to wear down their teeth, they can become overlong or crooked, with all the consequences that entails.

-Gnawing wood is used by rodents to wear down their teeth.
-Because rodents' teeth are always growing, they need to be gnawed regularly so that they do not grow too long and crooked.
+Rodents use gnawing wood to wear down their teeth.
+Because rodents' teeth grow continuously, they need to be gnawed regularly to prevent them from growing too long and crooked.

-Most mice gnaw very actively on gnawing wood.
-However, it is a matter of taste and on the other hand a matter of need as to how much the animals gnaw on it.
-If a mouse has no need to gnaw because its teeth are kept in good length through food, hay or other nibbles, it will gnaw less on wood.
-It is good to always provide natural gnawing wood so that the animals can always gnaw when they need to gnaw.
+Most mice actively gnaw on gnawing wood.
+However, it's a matter of taste and, on the other hand, a matter of need.
+If a mouse doesn't have a need to gnaw because its teeth stay long thanks to food, hay, or other gnawing materials, it will gnaw on gnawing wood less.
+It's a good idea to always offer natural gnawing wood so the animals can gnaw whenever they feel the need.

 Dental problems in mice

-If you notice that your Mouse is very enthusiastic about taking the food, but then does not eat it, there may be something wrong with its teeth.
+If you notice your mouse eagerly trying to grab food but then not eating it, there might be a problem with its teeth.
 Drooling can also indicate dental problems.
-If you suspect that there are dental problems, it is best to contact your veterinarian.
+If you suspect dental problems, it's best to contact your veterinarian.

 Reproduction of the Colored Mouse

-Colored mice are social animals, the entire group is involved in the education of the young.
-The parents care for the young until they start to become independent from the 18th day onwards.
+Mice are social animals; the entire group participates in raising the young.
+The parents care for the young until they become independent around the 18th day.

-The female is willing (in heat) and ready to mate every 4 - 9 days.
-This takes about 12 - 24 hours.
-If successful mating has taken place on these days, the young are born after approximately 24 days.
+The female is in heat and ready to mate every 4-9 days.
+This lasts about 12-24 hours.
+If a successful mating occurs on these days, the young are born after about 24 days.

 Number of litters : 3-4 per year